-If you have questions or concerns about the privacy of your personal health information, please call Customer Service (phone numbers are printed on the back cover of this booklet).
+If you have questions or concerns about the privacy of your personal health information, please call Customer Service.

-If you would like to view CareOregon Advantage's Notice of Privacy Practices they are available on our website at careoregonadvantage.org/privacy-practices, or you can call Customer Service and request a paper copy be sent to you (phone numbers are printed on the back cover of this booklet).
+If you would like to view CareOregon Advantage Plus' Notice of Privacy Practices, they are available on our website at careoregonadvantage.org/privacypolicies, or you can call Customer Service and request a paper copy to be sent to you (phone numbers are printed on the back cover of this booklet.